jodastephen/railmodel/CR2-Swirl-SWLondon.md

 * CR2 changing to CR1 at TCR changing to Northern (City) Southbound at MOG in 38-42m at 6tph (+3m)
 * CR2 changing to Northern (City) Southbound at AGL in 39-42m at 6tph (+3m)
 * CR2 changing to District at VIC in 40-42m at 6tph (+4m)
+* LHD-WAT changing to Northern (West End) at WAT changing to District at CHX in 44-50m at 4tph (+10m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 48-52m at 4tph (+13m)

 From Worcester Park to Moorgate